tresorit/ZeroKit-Realm-encrypted-tasks/ios/README.md

 <string>This is your ZeroKit node backend http://127.0.0.1:3000</string>
 ```

+  **Note**: even though you set up your ZeroKit backend with the http://10.0.0.2 ZeroKit backend Url, you should still refer to it as http://127.0.0.1 in your iPhone app's config file.
+The iOS emulator won't work with the 10.0.2.2 IP addresses.
+Yes, the beauties of multi-platform development...

 # Step 3: Test-drive the app

 You are now ready to **Build and Run** (**⌘R**) the app in Xcode!